munificent/craftinginterpreters/book/parsing-expressions.md

 token itself.
 This will come in handy later since we use tokens throughout the interpreter to track locations in code.

-After this is called, the user knows about the syntax error, but what does the *parser* do next?
-Back in `error()`, it creates and returns a ParseError, an instance of:
+After we report the error, the user knows about their mistake, but what does the *parser* do next?
+Back in `error()`, it creates and returns a ParseError, an instance of this new class:

 ^code parse-error (1 before, 1 after)

 This is a simple sentinel class we use to unwind the parser.
-The `error()` method *returns* it instead of *throwing* because we want to let the caller decide whether to unwind or not.
+The `error()` method *returns* it instead of *throwing* because we want to let the calling method inside the parser decide whether to unwind or not.
 Some parse errors occur in places where the parser isn't likely to get into a weird state and we don't need to <span name="production">synchronize</span>.
 In those places, we simply report the error and keep on truckin'.

 For example, Lox limits the number of arguments you can pass to a function.
 If you pass too many, the parser needs to report that error, but it can and should simply keep on parsing the extra arguments instead of freaking out and going into panic mode.

 <aside name="production">

 Another way to handle common syntax errors is with **error productions**.
-You augment the grammar with a rule that matches the erroneous syntax.
+You augment the grammar with a rule that *successfully* matches the *erroneous* syntax.
 The parser safely parses it but then reports it as an error instead of producing a syntax tree.

 For example, some languages have a unary `+` operator, like `+123`, but Lox does not.
 Instead of getting confused when the parser stumbles onto a `+` at the